spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-consistency-4.md

 </p>
 <p>
 These posterior distributions allow for some interesting insights, like:
-    - There's a 57.18% chance that Swayman is better than Oettinger
+    - There's a 57.18% chance that Swayman's save percentage is higher than Oettinger's.
-    - There's a 92.57% chance that Oettinger is better than average
+    - There's a 92.57% chance that Oettinger's save percentage is higher than average.
-    - There's a 91.81% chance that Swayman is better than average
+    - There's a 91.81% chance that Swayman's save percentage is higher than average.
     - Oettinger's distribution is tighter than Swayman's because he's faced more shots.
 </p>
 <p>